MasonEgger/website/my_site/content/blog/year_of_linux_desktop.md

 3. Launch VSCode and click on the plugin icon (4 squares on the bottom of the taskbar on the left hand side) and search for `Remote`.
 You will see a plugin named `Remote - WSL`.
 This plugin will allow your VSCode to connect to your WSL Linux installation.
-VSCode will seemlessly sync your files and allow you to execute your code as if it were running on a Linux machine.
+VSCode will seamlessly sync your files and allow you to execute your code as if it were running on a Linux machine.
     Click `Install` to install this plugin.

     ![VSCode WSL Plugin Install](/img/blogs/year-linux-desktop/vscode-remote-wsl-install.PNG)